Cell and gene therapy for airway disease

 The cell therapy concept

 Combined with gene therapy, this concept becomes more powerful for genetic diseases.
 If the patient's own basal cells carry a disease-causing variant, that variant can in principle be corrected in vitro — using a viral vector to deliver a functional copy of the affected gene, or using gene editing approaches — before the corrected cells are returned to the patient.
-The skin epithelium has provided important precedent for this combined approach, with genetically corrected epidermal stem cells demonstrating durable engraftment and functional restoration in patients with junctional epidermolysis bullosa.
-Our work on epidermolysis bullosa and the airway demonstrates proof of concept for applying a similar strategy for airways.
+The skin epithelium has provided important precedent for this combined approach, with genetically corrected epidermal stem cells demonstrating durable engraftment and functional restoration in a small number of patients with junctional epidermolysis bullosa.
+Our work on epidermolysis bullosa and the airway demonstrates proof-of-concept for applying a similar strategy for airways.

 The challenge of ex vivo expansion